HardikDev12/AI-Article-Summarizer-App-reactJS/README.md

-It seems like you want to improve the readability and clarity of the steps provided in the README file for your GitHub project.
-Here's a revised version:

----

 # AI Article Summarizer App (ReactJS)

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.